 Frequently asked questions (FAQ)

-The public area offers insight into the world of civic technology, open innovation and the concept of open AI innovations for creating added value for society.
-What opportunities do these new approaches offer, who are the actors and where can good examples be found?
-Where did a project fail “productively” and what insights can be derived from it?
-In addition, the platform provides information about the Ideas Market and the funding that we offer.
+The public area offers insights into the Civic Innovation Platform (CIP) as well as the world of civic technology, open innovation and the concept of open AI innovations for creating added value for society.
+What opportunities do these new approaches offer?
+Who are the actors?
+Where can good examples be found?
+Ideas and inspiration in relation to these questions can be found in the ‘Good project examples’ section as well as the interviews with our collaborative partners.

 Create a profile